 DOE developed a Plant Industrial Area Vapor Intrusion Preliminary Risk Assessment Work Plan and Report to focus on PGDP buildings located over the groundwater plumes, consistent with EPA vapor intrusion guidance, with input from EPA and Kentucky Department for Environmental Protection (KDEP) utilizing a project team developed from the technical working groups established to evaluate and make recommendations to FFA Managers on programmatic issues at the PGDP.
 Work plan development began in FY 2019 and was completed in FY 2020.
 The work plan identifies the information to be obtained and decision criteria for responding to the question of whether vapor intrusion from volatile organic compounds in soils and groundwater poses a potential threat to human health in buildings located over these areas at the Paducah Site and if human exposure to vapor intrusion is under control.
 Upon completion of the assessment, a Plant Industrial Area Vapor Intrusion Preliminary Risk Assessment Report was issued by DOE in FY 2021.
 The Work Plan and Report were FFA Secondary Documents subject to regulatory review and concurrence, and DOE written responses to comments, consistent with FFA Section XX, Review/Comment on Draft/Final Documents.
-The report will specify whether any additional actions are necessary to satisfy the question of potential threat to human health from vapor intrusion and/or to bring human exposure to vapor intrusion under control.
-Additional FFA actions may include Remedial Investigation, Removal Actions, and early (remedial) actions.
-EPA and KY reserve the right to request Additional Work (FFA Section XIX) in the absence of either party's concurrence on the Work Plan or Report.
+No further evaluation was recommended for the buildings represented by preliminary investigation, although the report recommended additional sampling at three facilities to confirm the conclusions regarding the potential threat to human health from vapor intrusion and/or to bring human exposure to vapor intrusion under control.
+EPA and KY accepted the report on February 12, 2022, and February 14, 2022, respectively.
+The additional recommended sampling is expected to take place in FY 2023.